newtheatre/backstage/README.md

 Stock lists are stored in [YAML](http://yaml.org/) files within the `_data/` directory.

+### Set

-- For gels edit file `_data/gels.yml`:
+- For large set pieces, edit file `_data/set.yml`:
-  - `code`, the filter code e.g. L201.
+  - `material`, the primary materials the object is made of e.g. Wood, Leather
+  - `name`, useful name of the item
-  - `name`, the filter name e.g. Full C.T.
-Blue.
+  - `colour`, primary colours of the item e.g. Brown, Red
+  - `paint`, whether the item can be painted (`true` or `false`)
+  - `category` of the item.
+Photos are stored in category subfolders, and item cards are coloured for each category.
+  - `image`, photo filename including extension.
+  - `measurements`, where relevant, including units e.g. 400x400x300mm
-  - `description`, a short description of the colour surrounded with quotes to allow the use of special characters.
+  - `notes`, other descriptions of the item, surrounded in quotes where using special characters.
-  - `color`, a [hexadecimal representation](https://en.wikipedia.org/wiki/Web_colors) of the colour without the hash prefix.
-  - `stock`, the stock levels of the filter.
+  - `stock`, the number of the item:
+    - `good`, in working order
-    - `sheet`, number of sheets held.
+    - `broken`, in need of repair

-    - `cut`, rough number of pre-cut filters held.
+### Costumes and Props

-- For lanterns edit file `_data/lanterns.yml`, the format hasn't been finalised yet.
+- For costumes and props edit files `_data/costumes.yml` and `_data/props.yml` respectively.
+The formats haven't been finalised yet.

-## Updating library from leefilters.com

-The script `_bin/lee_scrape.py` will load colour data, names and descriptions from LEE's catalogue. `_data/gels.yml` will be read in and updated where colours are present.

-## Adding stocktake data

-Type out, or use a spreadsheet program to write `_stocktake/cut.csv` and `_stocktake/sheet.csv`.
-Cut has three columns (none, some, many) whereas sheet has one which is unlabelled.
-Type out codes as you count, *i.e.* three L201s would be L201 repeated three times on their own line.

-Once CSVs are complete run `_bin/stocktake.py`, the script will warn if it's adding colours the data file has no name or colour information for.

 ## Forking